-Hyacinths will need six to eight weeks of refrigeration in order to bloom in coastal areas.
+Hyacinths need six to eight weeks of refrigeration to bloom in coastal areas.
 Wait to plant hyacinths until the soil temperature stays below 60 °F. This could be late October or November in the upper Piedmont to late December or early January in Coastal South Carolina.
-Plant hyacinth bulbs in full sun 3 to 6 inches apart 4 to 6 inches deep.
+Plant hyacinth bulbs in full sun 3 to 6 inches apart and 4 to 6 inches deep.

-Crocus are one of the earliest-flowering spring bulbs.
+Crocus is one of the earliest flowering spring bulbs.
 Many begin blooming in late winter.
 Plant crocuses in full sun or light shade in November, 3 inches deep and 3 to 4 inches apart.
 Separate overcrowded clumps and replant every few years after the foliage begins to wither.

-The showy, large-flowered Dutch crocus do not naturalize as well as some of the earlier-flowering crocus species and cultivars.
-Excellent crocus for growing throughout South Carolina include: Cloth of Gold Crocus (C. angustifolius), Snow Crocus (C. chrysanthus), Tommies (Crocus tommasinianus) and their cultivars.
+The showy, large-flowered Dutch crocus does not naturalize as well as some earlier-flowering crocus species and cultivars.
+Excellent crocus for growing throughout South Carolina include Cloth of Gold Crocus (C. angustifolius), Snow Crocus (C. chrysanthus), Tommies (Crocus tommasinianus), and their cultivars.

 Anemone (Anemone species): The two anemones commonly grown from bulbs (actually small tubers) are Grecian windflowers (Anemone blanda) and poppy anemones (Anemone coronaria).
-The low-growing, early-blooming windflowers are blue, white or pink.
+The low-growing, early-blooming windflowers are blue, white, or pink.
 They grow best in the Upstate.
-Poppy anemones have larger crimson, violet, pink or white flowers.
-They may need to be replanted every few years, since the foliage emerges in fall and is sensitive to hard freezing.
+Poppy anemones have larger crimson, violet, pink, or white flowers.
+They may need to be replanted every few years since the foliage emerges in the fall and is sensitive to hard freezing.
 Soak anemone tubers overnight before planting.